List of The Hardy Boys characters: Chief Ezra Collig

 Police Chief Ezra Collig (in The Disappearing Floor, his first name is "Clint") is the Chief of the Bayport Police.
 His acceptance of the Hardys varies from book to book; in some he welcomes their assistance, while in others he resents it, claiming his Department is capable of handling the investigations without amateur help.

 Sam Radley

 Sam Radley is a friend and fellow private investigator to Fenton Hardy.
 Sam often works for Fenton as an operative, along with Fenton's sons, Frank and Joe.

 Sam is a skilled detective and tireless worker, who sometimes has to camp out at stakeouts for days on end while working for Fenton Hardy.

 Ethel Radley

-Ethel Radley is the wife of Sam Radley and a good friend of the Hardy family.
+Ethel Radley is married to Sam Radley and a good friend of the Hardy family.

 Jerry Gilroy

 Jerry Gilroy was a close friend of the Hardy Boys.
 He appeared occasionally in the first 20 books and then again in The Short-Wave Mystery at a party hosted by Chet Morton, but was not involved again after that.
-Also notable is that in The Great Airport Mystery, he is referred to as Jerry Madden.